espressif/esp-iot-solution/docs/en/usb/usb_host/usb_ppp.rst

             wMaxPacketSize 64
             bInterval 0

-After identifying the PPP interface, you can configure :macro:`MODEM_TARGET` as `MODEM_TARGET_USER` and set :macro:`MODEM_USB_ITF` to the bInterfaceNumber of the PPP interface.
+After identifying the PPP interface, you can configure :c:macro:`MODEM_TARGET` as :c:macro:`MODEM_TARGET_USER` and set :c:macro:`MODEM_USB_ITF` to the bInterfaceNumber of the PPP interface.

 Dual PPP Interface
 ~~~~~~~~~~~~~~~~~~~~

 To enable AT command transmission while transferring data, you can use two PPP interfaces - one for data transfer and another for AT commands.
-This requires additional configuration of :macro:`MODEM_USB_ITF2`.
+This requires additional configuration of :c:macro:`MODEM_USB_ITF2`.

 .. note::